codeconscious/ccvtac/README.md

 - Supports 5 kinds of downloads
   - Video
   - Video on a playlist
-  - Standard playlist (with the newest video at index 1)
+  - Standard playlist (generally with the newest video at index 1)
   - Release playlist (in which the playlist index represents the album track number)
   - Channel
 - Writes ID3 tags (artists, title, etc.) to files where possible (via metadata or regex-based detection)